joseriveraphd/cyclistic_r_tableau/README.md

 # Executive Summary of Recommendations

-Here are the recommendations highlighted in this report:
+Here are the recommendations <b>in priority order</b>:

 1. Require e-mail sign-ups to track user journeys so that we can uncover behavior patterns and drive conversions from causal riders to annual members.

-2. Tailor digital communications (e.g. e-mail newsletter, SMS marketing, etc.) to customers based on customer type (casual rider vs annual member), season of the year, hourly trends, and geospatial data.
+2. Modify <b>key performance metrics</b> to include number of

-3. Track <b>key performance metrics</b>, including number of
+    trips/rides by casual riders vs annual members/subscribers based on geospatial, hourly, and seasonal trends, due to <b>observed differences that can aid in persona development</b>.

-    trips/rides by casual riders vs annual members/subscribers based on geospatial, hourly, and seasonal trends.
+3. Tailor marketing campaigns based on customer type (casual rider vs annual member), season of the year, hourly trends, and locations.

 <b><font color="blue"> The following sections contain expanded
 insights/recommendations based on daily, hourly, and seasonal usage of